turingschool/mod-0-project-fe/section3/reflection.md

 2. Think of a web or mobile application you use regularly.
 Where is an example of a place that the developers probably use Arrays?
 Explain.

 Spotify probably uses arrays to organize playlists of songs.
+A playlist is an ordered list of songs.

 3. In your own words, explain what an Array method is.